PM Modi to visit Mumbai to pay last respects to Lata Mangeshkar | www.lokmattimes.com

 "Will be leaving for Mumbai in some time to pay my last respects to Lata Didi," PM Modi tweeted.

-Mortal remains of singing icon Lata Mangeshkar has been brought to 'Prabhukunj', her Peddar Road residence here on Sunday afternoon.
+Mortal remains of singing icon Lata Mangeshkar have been brought to 'Prabhukunj', her Peddar Road residence here on Sunday afternoon.

 Last rites with full State honours of Lata Mangeshkar, who passed away earlier today due to multiple organ failure, will be performed on Sunday at 6:30 pm at Shivaji Park in Mumbai.